Classification

 According to the Minutes of the Peak Forest Canal Company, Messrs Wright and Brown built a kiln at Bugsworth in 1800 and it is possible that this was the third of the three Navigation Kilns, although there is no evidence to support this.
 If this conjecture is correct then it is likely to be the northernmost of the three kilns.
 In 1802 a Mr Wright (of Wright and Brown) occupied the site and in 1811 there is a reference to a Mr Highams on the site.
 In the same year a lease was passed to Messrs William Hassall and Joseph Satterfield for one year and it is possible that this was for the Navigation Kilns.

-View looking southwards from New Road, 1950s.
+View looking southwards from New Rd, 1950s.

 The Navigation Inn is centre left and the red circle on the right highlights what is likely to be the remains of one of the Navigation Kilns.
 If this supposition is correct then it is possibly the northernmost kiln believed to have been built by Messrs Wright and Brown in 1800.

 The opening in the stone wall appears to be an original feature and it may be the remains of the draw hole used to remove burnt lime from the base of the kiln.
-The stone footings are covered with a roof of corrugated iron held in place by stones laid out in a circular pattern conforming to the circular section of the kiln.
-An eyewitness confirmed that the footings of this feature were circular.
+The stone footings are covered with a roof of corrugated iron

 Credit: K Holford/M Lomas

 Map 2 is based on a map of 1815 and it shows how Bugsworth Basin appeared at this time.
-It shows two of the Navigation Kilns on the opposite side of Chinley Road to the Navigation Inn.
+It shows two of the Navigation Kilns on the other side of Chinley Rd to the Navigation Inn.
 As explained above, it is likely that the third kiln was extant by 1815, the surveyors merely having omitted it from their map.
 This map also shows three tramway sidings that were used to transport limestone to the Navigation, Gnat Hole and New Road Kilns from the quarries at Dove Holes.
 The map of 1815 was not produced for the specific reason of surveying Bugsworth Basin, as its purpose was quite different.

 Map 2.